Do you scoff at the idea of completing a bartending course? After all, how difficult can it be to pour a beer and mix a gin and tonic?

 Well, pretty difficult, if you ask the experts.

-Even if you’ve never seen the movie Cocktail, you’ve probably seen clips or still sor promos with Tom Cruise merrily flipping bottles, spinning cocktail shakers and generally impressing ladies out of their undies.
+Even if you’ve never seen the movie Cocktail, you’ve probably seen clips of Tom Cruise merrily flipping bottles, spinning cocktail shakers and generally impressing ladies out of their undies.

 With that imagery in mind, let’s look at some reasons why you would want to flair.